Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 Skyline Trail

-Overlooks are sprinkled along the way, giving you a good look at the near dunes and scrubby jack pines, as well as Lake Michigan and the Silver Lake Sand Dunes in the distance.
+Overlooks are sprinkled along the way, giving you a good look at the nearby dunes and scrubby jack pines, as well as Lake Michigan and the Silver Lake Sand Dunes in the distance.

 Ludington State Park Skyline Trail